yuqkong-1844/memory-game-randomness-computation/README.md

-🧠 Probability & Statistics Memory Game
+🧠 Memory Game

 This is a classic memory matching game built with HTML, Tailwind CSS, and pure JavaScript.
 The twist?
-Each successful match reveals a fun fact or story about a key concept, theorem, or historical figure in probability and statistics.
+Each successful match reveals a fun fact or story about a key concept in randomness and computation.

 Play against the clock in single-player mode, or challenge a friend in the new two-player competitive mode!